-This Weekly Market Update reviews the top 3 market headlines: increasing prices, equities stumble, and U.S. companies ramp up spending.
+This Weekly Market Update reviews the top 3 market headlines: foreign investors selling Treasuries, stock valuations at elevated levels, and uncertainty clouding the Eurozone.

-This Weekly Market Update reviews the top 3 market headlines: forecasted upside risks, banks expected to report positive Q4, and broad market pullback.
+This Weekly Market Update reviews the top 3 market headlines: U.S. skill gap, Fed maturity issue, and OPEC’s oil impact.